As a consultant, you excel in your area of expertise. But, closing deals with new clients? Perhaps that’s something you’re still trying to figure out.

 - Mind map: show a product launch strategy

-The above template also has plenty of room to highlight your experience, past clients and unique skills.
+The above project proposal example also has plenty of room to highlight your experience, past clients and unique skills.

 A project summary is complimented by key deliverables, with a concrete project timeline laid out on the last page.
 Drag and drop in visuals, as you please.